Sigilon Therapeutics, Inc. (SGTX) Stock Analysis

 - Limited financial resources.

-- Upcoming: Interim data readout from the Phase I/II clinical trial of SIG-001 in Hemophilia A.
+Interim data readout from the Phase I/II clinical trial of SIG-001 in Hemophilia A.

-- Ongoing: Continued progress in the collaboration with Eli Lilly for the development of SIG-002 for type 1 diabetes.
+- Continued progress in the collaboration with Eli Lilly for the development of SIG-002 for type 1 diabetes.

-- Potential: Intellectual property challenges or infringement claims.
+- Intellectual property challenges or infringement claims.

 - Expansion of SIG-001 into broader Hemophilia A patient populations: The initial Phase I/II trial focuses on moderate to severe Hemophilia A. Expanding the indication to include mild Hemophilia A patients could significantly increase the addressable market.
 The global hemophilia A market is projected to reach $17.4 billion by 2028.
 Successful clinical trials and regulatory approval are key milestones for this expansion.